Practical Bayes-Optimal Membership Inference Attacks: Experiments

-We make the following key observations: The MLP-classifier attacks are not competitive with our attacks \textsc{BASE} and \textsc{G-BASE}, or \textsc{LiRA} and \textsc{RMIA} across all datasets and target models and perform as random guessing on the larger, more challenging datasets.
-For $K=4$ and $8$ shadow models, \textsc{BASE} and \textsc{G-BASE} consistently outperform all baselines on the larger and more challenging datasets Pubmed, Flickr, Amazon-Photo, and Github.
-On these datasets, \textsc{G-BASE} effectively leverages local neighborhood information of the target node to enhance the attack performance.
-On the smaller datasets Cora and Citeseer ($\approx 3000$ nodes), \textsc{LiRA} achieves comparatively good performance in terms of AUC.
-However, \textsc{BASE}, and \textsc{G-BASE} achieve superior performance in the more relevant low-FPR regime.
-As predicted by Theorem~\ref{thm:MCARMIA}, in the online setting, \textsc{BASE} and \textsc{RMIA} yield nearly identical results.
-Minor differences stem from \textsc{RMIA} using only half of the nodes in the $Z$ set; including all nodes in the $Z$ set, makes the attacks equivalent, as established in Theorem~\ref{thm:MCARMIA}.
-However, as noted in \ref{sec:BASE}, \textsc{BASE} requires significantly less computation in terms of model queries, compared to \textsc{RMIA}.
-In fact, \textsc{BASE} requires only a single query of the target and shadow models, whereas \textsc{RMIA} also need to query the models over the $Z$ set.
-In the case of a large number of shadow models, the performance of \textsc{LiRA} increases significantly.
-On some datasets, most notably Cora and Citeseer, \textsc{LiRA} performs very well.
-However, on other datasets, e.g. Flickr and Pubmed, the performance gain of \textsc{LiRA} is more modest.
-It has to do with how well justified the normality assumption of \textsc{LiRA} is for the given dataset and model.
-Our attacks \textsc{BASE} and \textsc{G-BASE} are more principled and robust against datasets and models, and achieve top performance in many settings and also for a large number of shadow models $K$.
-However, we consider attacks that rely on a large number of shadow model to be proof-of-concept, since training a large number of shadow models is often infeasible for large real-world datasets.
+We make the following key observations: The MLP-classifier attacks are not competitive with our attacks BASE and G-BASE, or LiRA and RMIA across all datasets and target models and perform as random guessing on the larger, more challenging datasets.
+For $K=4$ and $8$ shadow models, BASE and G-BASE consistently outperform all baselines on the larger and more challenging datasets Pubmed, Flickr, Amazon-Photo, and Github.
+On these datasets, G-BASE effectively leverages local neighborhood information of the target node to enhance the attack performance.
+On the smaller datasets Cora and Citeseer ($\approx 3000$ nodes out of which half is used to train the models), LiRA achieves comparatively good performance in terms of AUC.
+However, BASE, and G-BASE achieve superior performance in the more relevant low-FPR regime.
+Similarly, on Amazon-Photo ($\approx 7500$ nodes), which is still smaller than the remaining datasets whose sizes range from approximately $20$K to $90$K nodes, the performance of LiRA is comparable to that of BASE, G-BASE, and RMIA.
+As the dataset size increases, however, LiRA’s performance is overtaken by the other methods, indicating that the proposed approaches scale more effectively to larger graphs.
+As predicted by Theorem~\ref{thm:MCARMIA}, in the online setting, BASE and RMIA yield nearly identical results.
+Minor differences stem from RMIA using only half of the nodes in the $Z$ set; including all nodes in the $Z$ set, makes the attacks equivalent, as established in Theorem~\ref{thm:MCARMIA}.
+However, as noted in \ref{sec:BASE}, BASE requires significantly less computation in terms of model queries, compared to RMIA.
+In fact, BASE requires only a single query of the target and shadow models, whereas RMIA also need to query the models over the $Z$ set.
+In the case of a large number of shadow models, the performance of LiRA increases significantly.
+On some datasets, most notably Cora and Citeseer, LiRA performs very well.
+However, on larger datasets, e.g. Flickr and Pubmed, the performance gain of LiRA is more modest.
+Our attacks BASE and G-BASE are more principled and robust against datasets and models, and achieve top performance in many settings and also for a large number of shadow models $K$.
+However, we consider attacks that rely on a large number of shadow model to be of less practical relevance, since training a large number of shadow models is often infeasible for large models and large real-world datasets.